Scroll to bottom of this page for the Candidate Registration Form

 Positive Identification Requirement

-Each candidate must be positively identified prior to being issued any test materials.
-Holders of valid state-issued drivers licenses and identification cards having a photograph are sufficient.
-Holders of federally-issued identification such as military identification cards, passports, or law enforcement agency identification cards are also sufficient.
-Municipal law enforcement identification cards with photograph are also sufficient.
-School-issued identification cards having photos are sufficient for students.
+Each candidate must be positively identified before being issued any test materials.
+Holders of valid state-issued driver’s licenses and identification cards with a photograph are sufficient.
+Holders of federally issued identification, such as military identification cards, passports, or law enforcement agency identification cards, are also sufficient.
+Municipal law enforcement identification cards with photographs are also enough.
+School-issued identification cards with photos are adequate for students.

-For candidates that are unable to provide a valid official identification card with a photo, two alternate forms of identification are required.
-Students or minors not holding a photo identification card will only require one alternate identification method if accompanied by a legal guardian holding a photo identification card as listed above.
+Two alternate forms of identification are required for candidates who are unable to provide a valid official identification card with a photo.
+Students or minors not holding a photo identification card will only require one alternate identification method if accompanied by a legal guardian holding a photo identification card, as listed above.

-Further explicit details of what identification documents will satisfy requirements are specified on the ARRL’s page discussing what to bring to an amateur radio session. [ http://www.arrl.org/what-to-bring-to-an-exam-session ]
+Further explicit details of what identification documents will satisfy requirements are specified on the ARRL’s page, which discusses what to bring to an amateur radio session. [ http://www.arrl.org/what-to-bring-to-an-exam-session ]

-In cases where instructions are not followed and guidelines are not listed (i.e. in the case of expired drivers license or state ID being presented as a single ID), therefore fall to the discretion of the VE Team.
+In cases where instructions are not followed and guidelines are not listed (e.g., an expired driver’s license or state ID is presented as a single ID), the VE Team has discretion.
 ALL SVARC / NSDXA VE Team decisions are likely to err on the side of not risking integrity and are final.
-They are not open to debate, argument, or challenge by any candidate or other non-VE personnel at the test location.
+They are not open to debate, argument, or challenge by any candidate or non-VE personnel at the test location.

 Test Fee – $15.00 [$5.00 for candidates aged 18 or younger ]

-The Current test fee is $15.00 USD.
-Cash, check and money orders are acceptable payment methods.
-Checks and money orders made payable to ARRL VEC.
-Please note that the SVARC / NSDXA VE Team does not yet have the means to accept digital, debit, or credit card payments for exams.
+The Current test fee is USD 15.00.
+Cash, checks, and money orders are acceptable payment methods.
+Checks and money orders made payable to ARRL-VEC.

-Note that a candidate that has successfully passed one exam may test for the next higher class of exam without paying an additional fee; however, an additional fee is required for each subsequent attempt on any exam that was not passed.
-For example, a candidate that passed a technician class exam would be able to take the general class exam without paying an additional exam fee.
-If that same candidate passed the general exam at the same session, that candidate would be eligible also to take the extra class exam at that time if they wished to attempt it.
+Note that a candidate who has successfully passed one exam may test for the next higher class of exam without paying an additional fee; however, an additional fee is required for each subsequent attempt on any exam that was not passed.
+For example, a candidate who passed a technician class exam would be able to take the general class exam without paying an additional exam fee.
+If that same candidate passed the general exam during the same session, that candidate would also be eligible to take the extra class exam if they wished to attempt it.
 On the other hand, if a candidate did not pass the technician exam, they might elect to make a second attempt.
 In this case, a second exam fee of $15.00 USD will be collected prior to issuing a second examination.

-Printed Copy of Existing and Expired Licenses and CSCE Documents
+Printed Copies of Existing and Expired Licenses and CSCE Documents

-License holders should be prepared to provide printed copies of any current licenses or previous licenses held for any upgrade or re-instatement options to provide in the package that will be sent to the ARRL for processing.
+License holders should be prepared to provide printed copies of any current licenses or previous licenses held for any upgrade or reinstatement options in the package that will be sent to the ARRL for processing.
 Additionally, holders of CSCEs indicating credits not indicated on the current license should also be provided to verify eligibility to take an exam.
-An example of the latter case would be a candidate that holds a technician class license and recently passed a general class examination, which is not yet reflected on the current license.
+An example of the latter case would be a candidate who holds a Technician class license and recently passed a general class examination, which still needs to be reflected on the current license.
 The CSCE will serve as proof of passing the General Class element, making the candidate eligible to take the Extra Class license exam.

 No Notes and no formulas in Calculators

-The VE Team keeps a couple of basic calculators on hand that may be used by exam candidates.
-No notes or calculators with stored formulas are allowed to be used.
-Cell phones or similar smart devices having calculators are also prohibited from being used.
-Cell phones and similar smart devices are required to be turned off while candidates are taking tests to prevent unnecessary disruptions to all candidates taking tests.
+The VE Team keeps a couple of basic calculators on hand that exam candidates may use.
+Notes or calculators with stored formulas are not allowed.
+Cell phones or similar smart devices with calculators are also prohibited.
+Cell phones and similar smart devices are required to be turned off while candidates are taking tests to prevent unnecessary disruptions to all candidates.

 Appropriate Attitude and Respect for Rules

 This VE Team reserves the right to refuse service to anyone for no reason.
-It is truly sad that this needs to be said, but it seems necessary.
+It is unfortunate that this needs to be said, but it seems necessary.

 This SVARC / NSDXA VE Team operates in good faith and with unwavering integrity in all that we do to preserve and perpetuate the FCC’s continued acceptance of this way of administering amateur radio licensing to the general public.
-As there is a test involved to attain the status of amateur radio operator anywhere in the world, it is fair to say that an amateur radio license is earned.
-Certainly, it is not an entitlement.
-The amateur community here in the United States remains proud of the achievement of those successful, as well as the pedigree of integrity as demonstrated by diligently paying careful attention to the details in all that we do to provide and perpetuate the service.
+As there is a test involved in attaining the status of amateur radio operator anywhere in the world, it is fair to say that an amateur radio license is earned.
+Indeed, it is not an entitlement.
+The amateur community here in the United States remains proud of the achievements of those who were successful and the pedigree of integrity, as demonstrated by diligently paying careful attention to the details in all that we do to provide and perpetuate the service.

-While the ARRL VEC provides a lot of explicit instruction and guidance on those they certify as VEs, not every situation is “in the book”.
-Sometimes, VEs must make a judgment call, and sometimes a candidate may not agree with a VE’s judgment call.
-We would ask that candidate to remember that the ‘V’ in VE stands for volunteer.
-We would also ask the candidate to consider that the VE receives nothing in return for enabling the test session to occur.
+While the ARRL VEC provides much explicit instruction and guidance on those they certify as VEs, not every situation is “in the book.”
+Sometimes, VEs must make a judgment call; sometimes, a candidate may not agree with a VE’s judgment call.
+We ask that candidate to remember that the ‘V’ in VE stands for volunteer.
+We also ask the candidate to consider that the VE receives nothing in return for enabling the test session to occur.
 Sure, the VE is human, as is the candidate.
-The purpose of the VE is to enable an exam session, and ensure it is done to the standards required by both the ARRL VEC and the FCC.
-Erring on the side of caution in questionable matters is often necessary to protect the validity of the entire session for all of the candidates attending and working toward achieving their amateur radio license goals.
+The purpose of the VE is to allow an exam session and ensure it operates according to the standards required by the ARRL VEC and the FCC.
+Erring on the side of caution in questionable matters is often necessary to protect the validity of the entire session for all candidates attending and working toward achieving their amateur radio license goals.

-For this reason, we find it necessary to state it here – VE decisions on undefined gray areas are not open to challenge or discussion by non-VE team members.
-Any attending a VE session that becomes belligerent, disruptive, threatening, or deemed an unacceptable security threat must leave the session and property where the session is being held.
-Permanent banning of any or all components that comprise an unacceptable security risk may also occur.
+For this reason, we must state it here – VE decisions on undefined gray areas are not open to challenge or discussion by non-VE team members.
+Any person attending a VE session who becomes belligerent, disruptive, threatening, or deemed an unacceptable security threat must leave the session and the property where the session is being held.
+Permanent banning of any or all components that comprise an intolerable security risk may also occur.
 Law enforcement having jurisdiction will be contacted for engagement as deemed necessary to address any threat to the integrity of VE Testing events.

 Finding VE Alternative Sessions

-We understand that this is inconvenient and just plain not fun.
-We can suggest that you might be able to find an alternative testing session being offered elsewhere using the ARRL search tool (http://www.arrl.org/find-an-amateur-radio-license-exam-session).
-Other popular alternative Volunteer Examination Coordinators (VECs) such as the WY5I VEC group and the Laurel VEC offer amateur radio licensing test sessions .
+Other locations are available in addition to our testing location.
+Please utilize the ARRL search tool (http://www.arrl.org/find-an-amateur-radio-license-exam-session).
+Other popular alternative Volunteer Examination Coordinators (VECs), such as the WY5I VEC group and the Laurel VEC, offer amateur radio licensing test sessions as well.

 Online Amateur Radio Testing

-Organizations offering (as of December 14, 2020) online testing include the WY5I VEC group and the Greater Los Angeles Amateur Radio Group (GLAARG) VEC, with details available at https://glaarg.org/remote-sessions/.
+Organizations offering online testing (as of 14 December 2020) include the WY5I VEC group and the Greater Los Angeles Amateur Radio Group (GLAARG) VEC, with details available at https://glaarg.org/remote-sessions/.

 Exceptions to Normal Monthly Testing